 Therefore, to properly normalize the data one must disentangle the two issues and account for each individually.
 The first step is to carefully check the system temperature measurements to make sure that there are no emission lines detected.
 If there are any emission lines, they must be flagged.
 With the errant emission lines flagged, the crosscorrelation data can be corrected.
 This is done by dividing the raw autocorrelation data of each science target scan of each antenna by the bandpass autocorrelation data.
 This removes the instrumental structure of the spectral window.
 From there, we fit any residual baseline noise until we are left with a Renormalization Correction Spectrum which represents the correction factor per channel that must be applied to properly recover flux to within ALMA's standard.

 This renormalization correction is not necessary to apply to all data.
 Most data taken with ALMA is unaffected by this normalization strategy.
 As stated above, only highly extended (i.e. filling a large fraction of an ALMA single dish primary beam), very bright sources that can be detected by an ALMA single dish can be affected.
-It has been decided by ALMA that if a renormalization correction fraction of more than 10% is detected in a newly observed dataset, it will be corrected through this renormalization strategy as part of data processing.
-If a renormalization correction fraction of more than 2% but less than 10% is detected, ALMA will correct and re-deliver the data on request from the PI as needed via the ALMA Helpdesk.
+It has been decided by ALMA that if a renormalization correction fraction of more than 2% is detected in a newly observed dataset, it will be corrected through this renormalization strategy as part of data processing.

 For a more technical description of this issue, please see the following Knowledgebase article: https://help.almascience.org/kb/articles/what-errors-could-originate-from-the-correlator-spectral-normalization-and-tsys-calibration